TheClimateCorporation/geojson-schema/README.md

 ## Caveats

-A Coordiante Refference System can be specified, but the format is not verified by this schema.
+A Coordinate Reference System (CRS) can be specified, but the format is not verified by this schema.
-Similarly, the crs is supposed to only be defined on the base object and not any constituent elements, but this is not enforced by the current schema.
+Similarly, the CRS is supposed to only be defined on the base object and not any constituent elements, but this is not enforced by the current schema.

 ## License